fcpp/fcpp-exercises/README.md

 ```
 > ./make.sh gui run -O exercises
 ```
+On newer Mac M1 computers, the `-O` argument may induce compilation errors: in that case, use the `-O3` argument instead.
 Running the above command, you should see output about building the executables then the graphical simulation should pop up while the console will show the most recent `stdout` and `stderr` outputs of the application, together with resource usage statistics (both on RAM and CPU).
 During the execution, log files will be generated in the `output/` repository sub-folder.
 If a batch of multiple simulations is launched (which is not the case for the `exercises` target), individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory).

 ### Graphical User Interface